JANUARY 12-FEBRUARY 27

 We miss seeing everyone’s smiling face at the library, but until large groups can safely gather in-person, we hope you’ll watch our online storytimes or use our Build Your Own Storytime components to help your little one maintain a routine and keep building early literacy skills.

 Hear a story, sing songs, do some finger plays!
-Watch a 15-20 minute storytime that follows a similar format to in-person storytimes for toddlers and preschoolers live at 10:30am, or tune into YouTube at your convenience.
+Watch a 15-20 minute storytime that follows a similar format to in-person storytimes for toddlers and preschoolers, live on YouTube or tune in later at your convenience.
 Each storytime is available for about a week on our YouTube channel and you can find past episodes in our Virtual Storytime Archive.

 LEARN WITH T-BEAR